-CSAT is a marketing metric that allows business owners to measure customer satisfaction scores.
-It’s one of the easiest ways to identify customer satisfaction with a product or service.
+CSAT is a marketing metric that allows business owners to measure their customer satisfaction scores.
+It’s one of the easiest ways to evaluate customer satisfaction with a product or service.

-In this article, we’ll consider the importance of CSAT, uncover the difference between this metric and NPS, show you how to calculate the score, and provide some tips to improve it.
+In this article, we’ll consider the importance of CSAT, uncover the difference between this metric and NPS, show you how to calculate the score, and provide some tips on how to improve it.

 Every business strives to deliver the best customer experience.
 It helps companies grow, build loyalty, and blow up sales.
-To learn whether customers are satisfied with the products and service, brands use different types of surveys, for example, NPS and customer satisfaction surveys.
+To learn whether customers are satisfied with their products and services, brands use different types of surveys, for example, NPS and customer satisfaction surveys.

-CSAT allows companies to improve the customer experience at different stages: acquisition, onboarding, ordering, post-purchase service, etc. All these stages make up the customer lifecycle, so to ensure a smooth customer journey, brands monitor this score regularly.
+CSAT allows companies to improve the customer experience they provide at different stages: acquisition, onboarding, ordering, post-purchase service, etc. All of these stages make up their customer lifecycle, which means that brands monitor this score regularly to ensure a smooth customer journey.

-The problem of customer churn befalls every business sooner or later.
+Almost every business will have to deal with the problem of customer churn at some point.
 The good news is that you can predict and prevent it by asking your clients directly if they’re satisfied with your product and service.
 After analyzing the results, you can act on them and focus your efforts on dissatisfied clients before they leave you.

-Lastly, regular customer feedback allows businesses to have a clear picture of their position in the market and in clients’ minds.
-So, tracking CSAT regularly enables stakeholders to deliver the best customer experience and reduce the churn rate.
+Lastly, regular customer feedback analysis allows businesses to have a clear picture of their position on the market and in clients’ minds.
+Tracking CSAT regularly enables stakeholders to deliver the best customer experience and reduce their churn rate.

-It was mentioned that CSAT and NPS are the most popular surveys among companies that help them reveal their clients’ attitudes towards the brand.
-So, let's take a closer look at each metric.
+It was mentioned that CSAT and NPS are the most popular surveys among companies that help them reveal their clients’ attitudes towards their brands.
+Let’s take a closer look at each metric.

-Customer satisfaction score lets companies find out the current level of their client's satisfaction with a product or service.
-Brands can offer this kind of survey to their clients at each stage of their buyer journey and after each touchpoint, for example, after the sale or at the end of the onboarding process.
-This way, marketers can reveal their weak points and get point-in-time feedback.
+Customer satisfaction scores enable companies to determine the current level of their clients’ satisfaction with a product or service.
+Brands can offer this kind of survey to their customers at each stage of their buyer journey and after each touchpoint, for example, after a sale or at the end of their onboarding process.
+This way, marketers can reveal their weak points and get more point-in-time feedback.

 The core difference is that very satisfied clients are not necessarily promoters.
-So, NPS is more about measuring loyalty towards your brand.
+Hence, NPS is more about measuring your brand loyalty.

-Now that you know the benefits of CSAT, you might be interested in its formula.
+Now that you know the benefits of CSAT, you might be interested in how to calculate it.

 Take a look at several examples of such surveys.
-Generally, they let users tell if they are satisfied with a product or service.
-Very often brands offer a 5-point scale to assess the level of satisfaction or dissatisfaction.
+Generally, they ask users if they are satisfied with a product or service.
+Brands often offer a 5-point scale to assess the level of satisfaction or dissatisfaction.

 Canadian fast-food restaurant A&W offers its customers to take this kind of survey after each visit.
-Clients only have to choose positive or negative smiley faces.
+Clients only have to choose happy or sad smiley faces.
 This survey provides the company with general customer feedback.

-A world-know coffee chain Starbucks offers their customers a 5-point scale to assess their satisfaction.
+Starbucks, a world-renowned coffee chain, offers its customers to assess their satisfaction on a 5-point scale.
 This survey provides a more in-depth look at customer experience.

-After you receive all your clients’ points, you need to count the number of all customers who are satisfied and very satisfied.
-Then count the number of all users who were asked.
-Now you can find out your CSAT with the formula below.
+After you receive your clients’ feedback, you need to count the number of all customers who are satisfied and very satisfied.
+Then, count the number of all users who took your survey.
+Now you can calculate your CSAT with the formula below.